Overlooked Implications of the Reconstruction Loss for VAE Disentanglement: Adversarial Datasets

 \subsection{Experimental Setup}

 We now investigate the performance of VAEs on our new dataset.
-In particular, we use the unsupervised Beta-VAE \citep{higgins2017beta} and the state-of-the-art weakly supervised Ada-GVAE \citep{locatello2020weakly}.
-The Beta-VAE scales the VAE regularisation term with a coefficient $\beta > 0$, while the Ada-GVAE encourages axis alignment and shared latent variables between pairs of observations.
+In particular, we use the unsupervised $\beta$-VAE \citep{higgins2017beta} and the state-of-the-art weakly supervised Ada-GVAE \citep{locatello2020weakly}.
+The $\beta$-VAE scales the VAE regularisation term with a coefficient $\beta > 0$, while the Ada-GVAE breaks symmetry and encourages shared latent variables between pairs of observations.
 This is achieved by averaging together latent distributions between observation pairs that are estimated to remain unchanged when the KL divergence is below some threshold.
 We note that if the weakly supervised Ada-GVAE performs poorly, then it is highly likely that another unsupervised method will also perform poorly.

-We use the same standardised Adam~\cite{kingma2014adam} optimizer and convolutional neural architecture as \citet{burgess2018understanding}, with fully connected networks around the bottleneck layer.

-To evaluate disentangled representations, we use the MIG~\cite{chen2018isolating} (Mutual Information Gap) and DCI Disentanglement~\cite{eastwood2018framework} scores.
+We use the same Adam~\citep{kingma2014adam} optimiser and convolutional neural architecture as \citet{burgess2018understanding}.
+To evaluate disentangled representations, we use the MIG~\citep{chen2018isolating} (Mutual Information Gap) and DCI Disentanglement~\citep{eastwood2018framework} scores.
 MIG measures the mutual information between the highest and second highest latent units for each factor, and DCI Disentanglement measures how much each latent unit captures a ground-truth factor using a predictive model.

-Finally, we perform an extensive hyper-parameter grid search on existing frameworks and datasets before running our own experiments.
+Finally, we perform an extensive hyper-parameter grid search for existing frameworks and datasets before running our own experiments.
 Hyperparameters include the learning rate, size of the latent dimension, training steps, batch size and $\beta$ values.
 See the supplementary material for further details on all experiments conducted throughout the remainder of the paper.